CUBRID/cubrid-manual/en/sql/tuning.rst

         sargs: term[0]
         cost:  19 card 1000

 **node[0]: dba.t1 dba.t1(4000/9)** shows that the total number of rows in the t1 table is 4000 and the number of pages is 9.
 Therefore, the page cost is 9, which is the total number of pages in the t1 table.
-The CPU cost is the total number of rows in the table multiplied by the CPU weight, which is **4000 x 0.0025**, which is 10.
+The CPU cost is the total number of rows in the table multiplied by the CPU weight, which is **4000 x 0.0025**, resulting in a cost of 10.
 Adding the two values gives 19, and from **cost: 19 card 1000**, we can see that the cost is 19 and the expected number of rows to be retrieved is 1000.

 Cost of index scan
 --------------------